ferrefire/Limcore/README.md

 ```bash
 ./setup.sh run -fs # To run the application in fullscreen
 ```
+Some arguments:
+- -fs (to run the application in fullscreen).
+- -ig (to force the application to use an integrated graphics device).

 To clean the project and remove any downloaded dependencies, execute the following command:
 ```bash